 Students are expected to practice the highest standards of ethics, honesty and integrity in all of their academic work.
-The most current Publication Manual of the American Psychological Association (APA) serves as the format for all papers assigned in the BSU Department of Nursing.
+The most current Publication Manual of the American Psychological Association (APA) serves as the format for all papers assigned in the Nursing program.